More rain, more bodies in flooded Kentucky mountain towns

 LOUISVILLE, Ky.
 (AP) — Another round of rainstorms hit flooded Kentucky mountain communities Monday as more bodies emerged from the sodden landscape, and the governor warned that high winds could bring another threat — falling trees and utility poles.

-Gov. Andy Beshear said the death toll rose to 35, and hundreds of people remained unaccounted for five days after one of the nation’s poorest regions was swamped by nearly a foot of rain.
+Gov. Andy Beshear said the death toll rose to 37 while hundreds of people remained unaccounted for five days after one of the nation’s poorest regions was swamped by nearly a foot of rain.
 The water poured down hillsides and into valleys and hollows, engulfing entire towns.
 Mudslides marooned some people on steep slopes.

+Beshear suggested many of the unaccounted for would be located when cellphone service resumes.

+“When cell service gets back up, we do see a whole lot of people finding people they love and care about, so looking forward to those stories,” he said.

 Radar indicated that up to 4 more inches (10.2 centimeters) of rain fell Sunday, and the National Weather Service warned that slow-moving showers and thunderstorms could provoke more flash flooding through Tuesday morning.

 “If things weren’t hard enough on the people of this region, they’re getting rain right now,” Beshear said Monday at the Capitol in Frankfort.
-“Just as concerning is high winds — think about how saturated the ground has been — it could knock over poles, it could knock over trees.
+“Just as concerning is high winds — think about how saturated the ground has been.”
+The wind “could knock over poles, it could knock over trees.
 So people need to be careful.”

 An approaching heat wave means “it’s even going to get tougher when the rain stops,” the governor said.
-“It’s going to get really hot, and we need to make sure people are ultimately stable by that point.”
+“We need to make sure people are ultimately stable by that point.”

+Chris Campbell, president of Letcher Funeral Home in Whitesburg, said he’s begun handling burial arrangements for people who died.

+“These people, we know most of them.
+We’re a small community,” he said of the town about 110 miles (177 kilometers) southeast of Lexington.
+“It affects everybody.”

+“I don’t know how to explain it or what to say, to be completely honest,” he said.
+“I just can’t imagine what they’re going through.
+I don’t think there really are words for it.”

+Campbell said his 90-year-old grandmother lost the entire home where she’s lived since 1958.
+She managed to escape to a neighbor’s house with only some photos.
+Everything else is gone, he said.

-More than 12,000 customers remained without power, many because their homes and businesses have been destroyed or are unfit for habitation.
+More than 12,000 utility customers remained without power.
 At least 300 people were staying in shelters.

 The floods were unleashed last week when 8 to 10 1/2 inches (20 to 27 centimeters) of rain fell in just 48 hours in parts of eastern Kentucky, southern West Virginia and western Virginia.